ChanthMiao/ghc-wiki-mirror/commentary/Documentation-Style-Guide/base.md

 Module documentation should contain an `Overview` section that describes in greater length the purpose, APIs and underlying concepts exposed by the module.
 This section is typically not rendered through GHCi's `:doc` due to the particularities of a REPL's environment.
 That is why modules should always have a smaller, more compact introductory / summary paragraph that will be the first point of contact with the developer when they look modules up in the REPL.

+## Sources

+### Papers

+References to published papers should contain a direct URL to the document, or if unavailable, to the paper's page on the publisher website.
+It is discouraged to reference papers that are behind paywalls.
+The Digital Object Identifier (DOI) may be given as well in order to enable the reader's ability to find the paper online should the provided URL suffer from bitrot.